 Objective

-The U.S. Navy is revamping its battle-space visualization technology and contracted us to design and build a prototype human machine interface for next generation 3D displays.
+The U.S. Navy sought to upgrade its battle-space visualization technology and enlisted us to design and build a prototype interface for next-generation 3D displays.

 Project requirements